SUSE Technical Support Handbook

 - Spanish: +31 10 286 4441

 - Italian:+31 10 286 4445

-If you experience a Severity 1 (Critical) issue outside of business hours and have access to 24-hour coverage, it is recommended that you telephone for support (rather than logging a service request through Customer Center).
+However, if you experience a Severity 1 (Critical) issue outside business hours and have access to 24-hour coverage, you must contact Technical Support via phone so that we can resolve the issue for you.

 WHAT is the problem?